open-agroclimate/php-refet/README.md

 the hourly data is available to compute these daily values.
 This could lead to bad values being output from the reference ET calculation.

-2) Currently, the link to the "Main Page" points to the reference ET tool hosted by the State Climate Office --this will be fixed soon.

-3) User needs to obtain an API key from Google for their server or local machine.
+2) User needs to obtain an API key from Google for their server or local machine.
 Sign up for this here: http://code.google.com/apis/maps/signup.html

+3) Users may need to limit chart code to pull only about 3 years of data so that page load speed is <5secs.